phpspec/prophecy/README.md

 The `$dummy` variable now holds a special dummy object.
 Dummy objects are objects that extend and/or implement preset classes/interfaces by overriding all their public methods.
 The key point about dummies is that they do not hold any logic - they just do nothing.
-Any method of dummy will return `null` all the time and dummy should never throw any exception.
+Any method of dummy will return `null` all the time and the dummy will never throw any exception.
 Dummy is your friend if you don't care about actual behavior of this double & just need a token object to satisfy some method typehint.